Schecher1/DataMatrix_Windows_CSharp/README.md

 3. Finally, the base64 string is converted to a byte array and saved as a file.

+## And the same principle only backwards when converted to a DataMatrix!

 ## Features:

 ✔️ You can create a DataMatrix where the content is a string (DataMatrix grows dynamically, but don't know when it stops)<br/>